Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 3: Use the reverse and head commands
+Example 3: Using the reverse and head commands

 The following query uses the reverse command together with the head command to retrieve the last two records from the original result order: